 Overview, Aim, and Scope

-This rapid-publication, open-access, online-only journal aims to provide a high-profile platform for clinical research observations, neurosurgical case reports, and limited case series.
+This rapid-publication, open-access, online-only journal aims to provide a high-profile platform for neurosurgical case reports and limited case series.
 These papers can serve to expose readers to new diseases, surprising complications, or novel treatments.
-When added together, these reports contribute to the neurosurgical literature by incrementally building new information, creating a database of sound clinical observations, and experiences that when pooled can provide a higher level of evidence.
+When added together, these reports contribute to the neurosurgical literature by incrementally building new information, creating a database of observations and experiences, that when pooled, can provide a higher level of evidence.

-JNS: Case Lessons is currently in the application process for PubMed and Scopus indexing.
+JNS: Case Lessons is indexed in PubMed Central and Scopus.
+We are currently in the application process for PubMed.

 Online ISSN: 2694-1902